alphagov/reliability-engineering/source/documentation/monitoring-alerts/bind-exporter-to-prometheus.md

 If you're using a [blue-green deployment process][] with a zero downtime plugin such as [autopilot][] you should disable the basic auth on the metrics endpoint when using the [Ruby gem][] or [Python library][] and instead protect the metrics endpoint using IP whitelisting in order to minimise gaps in metrics between deployments.

-By using the `re-ip-whitelist-service` you will only allow traffic from GDS Prometheis and [GDS Office IPs][].
+By using the `paas-ip-authentication-route-service` you will only allow traffic from GDS Prometheis and [GDS Office IPs][].

 1. Map the route to the metrics path: